Many dog owners ask, 'Do dogs sweat ?' They wonder, especially after vigorous play sessions. Their canine companions are often panting then.

 Also Read: 6 Common Dangers to Watch Out For When Walking Your Dog

 4. Provide shade: If your dog spends time outside, make sure they have access to shade.
-This can be provided by trees, a covered porch, or a dog house.
+Trees, a covered porch, or a dog house can provide this.

 5. Use cooling mats: Cooling mats are designed to keep your dog cool by absorbing heat from their body.
 They can be used indoors or outdoors and are a great way to provide additional cooling for your dog.